OVH and OVH US: Working together

 Why did OVH decide to set foot on American soil?

 Russell Reeder – The US share is estimated at 57% of the world cloud market.
 Important economically, this market is also the most mature because most companies, even the smallest, are no longer the first generation of cloud users.
 Customers know exactly what they want, and their expectations are particularly high.
 OVH will therefore be confronted with the most demanding cloud market.
 It’s certainly a big challenge, but one which allows the whole of OVH to progress.
-OVH also offers solid advantages, such as its level of automation, its hyper-secure fiber optic network on the East Coast and West Coast of the US, the expertise of the employee base, green technologies, and a culture with the best price-performance ratio.
+OVH also offers solid advantages, such as its level of automation, its hyper-secure fibre optic network on the East Coast and West Coast of the US, the expertise of the employee base, green technologies, and a culture with the best price-performance ratio.
 But it’s also a state of mind that OVH is bringing to the United States.

 John Gazal – For a hyper-growth company like OVH, this expansion into such an important market is a logical progression.
 Many innovations are born there, and our main competitors are already present.
 We have a lot to learn from this market, if we are to progress further and faster.
 After we launched a subsidiary in Canada, a move to the US was also a natural step.
 Through the acquisition of vCloud Air, we are starting with an existing base of large accounts and, above all, a team of great professionals.